Western Seminary

-Western Seminary is an interdenominational Evangelical Christian seminary with campuses in Portland, Oregon; San Jose, California; and Sacramento, California.
-Western Seminary also has online-only degrees and programs and provides non-credit classes through the Center for Leadership Development.
+Western Seminary is an interdenominational Evangelical Christian seminary with campuses in Portland, Oregon and San Jose, California.
+Western Seminary also has online-only degrees and programs and offers cohorts at partner churches around the U.S.

 History

 Portland Baptist Bible Institute was organized in the winter of 1925 through the work of Walter B. Hinson.
 In the following year, further efforts were begun to establish a graduate-level seminary to provide a theological education of greater depth in the Northwestern United States.
 The Western Baptist Theological Seminary was officially dedicated on October 4, 1927.

 The board acquired the Philip Buehner House, now Armstrong Hall, and 5 acre of land on the west slope of Portland's Mt.
 Tabor in 1944.
 Additional structures were built and classes convened at the new site in the fall of that year.
 The Portland campus continues to operate at this site at the crest of the Hawthorne District.

 The Western Baptist Theological Seminary became Western Seminary.
 Western Seminary has opened several extension campus locations in the Western United States.
 The first branch campus was launched in San Jose, California in 1986, followed by another in Phoenix, Arizona in 1988.
 A Sacramento, California campus was opened in 1991, as was the former Seattle, Washington campus in 1992.
 The Phoenix campus has become an independent seminary, Phoenix Seminary.
 Western Seminary's former Seattle campus is now The Seattle School of Theology & Psychology (formerly Mars Hill Graduate School).